Christine Darby // Published: May 2024 // Updated: November 2024

 It’s important to understand that due to the myriad variables and the diverse types of SEO, you won’t find a single online resource comprehensively addressing every scenario or challenge.
 What works well for one website or industry may not be effective for another.

 Additionally, the future of SEO will be increasingly complex, with AI and machine learning playing a more significant role.
 This variability means that a one-size-fits-all, step-by-step SEO guide doesn’t exist.
-This said, simple, well-understood strategies are often the most effective and sustainable, and basic best practices will remain the same.
+That said, simple strategies are often the most effective and sustainable—core best practices have remained consistent for years and will endure.

 How to Learn SEO: Start with the Basics